Phone screens, personality tests, and AI video interviews

 Methodology

-This article synthesises published research and industry surveys.
-It does not report a new primary dataset.
+We synthesise published research and industry surveys.
+We do not report a new primary dataset.
 We prioritised sources with public methods and hiring-specific samples.

 - Validity estimates: Sackett, Zhang, Berry, and Lievens (2022) meta-analysis of selection procedure validity; scores shown as relative bars (structured interview ≈ 0.42, job simulation ≈ 0.29, personality ≈ 0.19 on a 0-to-1 scale).